Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 | contact-lenses  |  => contact-lenses=none (6.0/1.0) |  => contact-lenses=none (3.0/0.0) | Rule is default ( => contact-lenses = none) |
 | hypothyroid     |  => Class=negative (92.0/5.0) |  => Class=negative (79.0/0.0) | -                    |

 JRip always (at least for our datasets) creates a DefaultRule.
-ConjunctiveRule creates per Definition only 1 Rule - howerever an implicit default rule is used at classification, when for instances not covered by the Rule the most prominent class not covered will be used.
+ConjunctiveRule creates per Definition only 1 Rule - however, an implicit default rule is used at classification, when for instances not covered by the Rule the most prominent class not covered will be used.
 The explicit default Rules are always the same for all classifiers.

 The quality of the default rules is usually pretty good on the training set, with a homogeneous set of instances covered.
-However, for the datasets diabetes, breast-cancer and german_credit the default rule is pretty heterogenic with about 20% missclassification.
+However, for the datasets diabetes, breast cancer, and german_credit the default rule is pretty heterogenic with about 20% misclassification.

-Interestingly, for a view datasets the single ConjunctiveRule results in a explicit default rule with no rule body.
-The accuracy (see below) however is not drastically better than for JRip, indicating that there is really hard to learn a meaningful rule for this datasets.
+Interestingly, for a view datasets, the single ConjunctiveRule results in an explicit default rule with no rule body.
+The accuracy (see below) however is not drastically better than for JRip, indicating it is hard to learn a meaningful rule for these datasets.

-> *3. On the basis of the previous subtasks, can you make a statement which of the datasets is the easiest or best to learn?*
+> *3. Based on the previous subtasks, can you make a statement which of the datasets is the easiest or best to learn?*

 When only looking at the learned rules and not on the performance/accuracy it is hard to judge the datasets.
-A low number of short rules can indicate a simple dataset, however, in the extreme case it can also indicate an hard dataset where no rule could be found.
+A low number of short rules can indicate a simple dataset, however, in the extreme case, it can also indicate a hard dataset where no rule could be found.

 The *iris*, *labor*, and *contact-lenses* datasets result in very few and very simple rules for all three classifiers and homogeneous default rules indicating easy to learn datasets.
-However, when looking at the accaracy this is clearly not true for *contact-lenses*.
+However, when looking at the accuracy this is not true for *contact-lenses*.

 The big *hypothyroid* or *german_credit* datasets also result in relatively few rules, especially after pruning, indicating good learnability, which however is not true for *german_credit* when looking at the true accuracy.

-When looking at the accuracy with 10-Fold CV (see below) we can clearly see that *hypothyroid* or *vote* are the easiest datasets, as even the Sinlge Conjunctive Rule gets >97% and >95% accuracy for those.
+When looking at the accuracy with 10-Fold CV (see below) we can see that *hypothyroid* or *vote* are the easiest datasets, as even the Single Conjunctive Rule gets >97% and >95% accuracy for those.

 > *4. Perform a Friedman-Nemenyi test on the results and check whether there is a significant difference between the performance of the classifiers.*